 If you use the free plan, you can’t install plug-ins, which sucks.
 What you need to do then is export your blog to another service or host.
 Read the support article below to see how to export your blog.

-You can use the Export tool to back up all of your content or move your content to a new WordPress site.
-Manual export or Guided Transfer?
-Free, self-directed exports are ideal for people who merely want to save a copy of their content, or who are comfortable migrating to other hosts without assistance.
+You can use the Export tool to back up all of your content or move your content to a new WordPress.com site or to a new self-hosted WordPress site.
+Manual Export or Guided Transfer?
+Free, self-directed exports are ideal for people who merely want to save a copy of their content, or who are comfortable migrating to other hosts without help.

 This isn’t exactly an elegant solution, unless you just want to move your blog somewhere else, which I recommend you do.
 I wouldn’t even bother with WordPress.com’s paid packages at this point.
 They’re obviously asshole leftists who have no problem censoring their users, so screw them.
 Otherwise, if you do this you’ll have to export your blog every time you make a new post.
 That sounds like a pain in the ass.

 Then you’ll need to import your content into another blog service.
 The other biggest blog host is Google’s Blogger, which I also do not recommend, for obvious reasons.
 You can go for a free service, or you can go for paid hosting, which may include a domain name.